Mr-Perfection/altspacevr-project-hmdtracker-rails/README.md

 ## Assumptions
 * I made an assumption that there is no restriction on hmd_states that belong to hmd model.
-It means I allowed to have duplicates of states. ex) there will be more than hmd_state that has a same :state attribute with different :created_at attributes.
-If this is not the case, I can simply create a private method that checks duplicates and put it in :before_create filter.
+It means I allow hmd model to have duplicate states.
+If this assumption is wrong, I can simply create a private method that checks duplicates and put it in :before_create filter.

 ```rb
   # inside hmd.rb